 Current and recent Spanish graduate students hail from Spain, Colombia, Brazil, Mexico and the United States.
 You will also get to know students in the French and German graduate programs.
 Our recent MA graduates are now in teaching positions in colleges or high schools, both in the United States and abroad.
 Recent PhD graduates in Spanish are now professors and work at institutions such as Drury University, Universidad Isabel I, Utah Valley University, Truman State University, Dixie State University, Creighton University, University of Nebraska-Omaha, Henderson State University, Hendrix College, and Milligan College.

 Spanish MA Degree

 TimelineWhen you enter the MA program, the first person to contact is the Graduate advisor for Spanish.
 The Graduate advisor will discuss your interests, previous experience, the various options and specializations available to you, requirements, deadlines, and scholarship opportunities.
-Also, you will be advised concerning your program of studies.
-In addition to this introduction to the program, the Graduate advisor for Spanish monitors your progress and in consultation with the Chair of your Supervisory Committee, keeps you informed about deadlines in order to file your Memorandum of Courses with the Office of Graduate Studies at the appropriate time.
+Beginning in the second semester, as you proceed with your coursework, the faculty member you choose as Chair of your committee becomes your primary advisor with regard to the content and completion of your program, which includes coursework, comprehensive exams, and with Option I, your thesis.
+At the end of your second semester, you also constitute your MA Supervisory Committee and file your Memorandum of Courses with the Office of Graduate Studies.